Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 ## Scrambling
-The oldest method of obsuscating the content of RF transmittions is scrambling.
+The oldest method of obfuscating the content of RF transmissions is scrambling.
 This is done using a set frequency value to invert the frequency of the input signal which creates a "clone" of the signal on a different frequency range.
 In other words , the signal is transposed to a different range and can only be decoded by a device using te same frequency offset and settings.
-Compared to other methods of protections , it is the most primitive as it can be easily broken and descrambled.
-Even more complex scrambling methods like split-band inversion are also prone to desrambling.
+Compared to other methods of protections , it is the most primitive as it can be easily broken and de scrambled.
+Even more complex scrambling methods like split-band inversion are also prone to de-scrambling.

-Decrambling voice communication for example, can be done by recording the signal we want to descramble using a program like SDR# and  SDR capable of listenig on the specified frequency.
+De-scrambling voice communication for example, can be done by recording the signal we want to de-scramble using a program like SDR# and  SDR capable of listenig on the specified frequency.
 After recording the IQ data we play it back using the same software and look for the inverse modulation.
 Depending on the modulation we can use either Upper or Lower Side band modulation to demodulate one of the two inverted modulations.

 [Frequency scrambler](https://www.vocal.com/secure-communication/frequency-scrambler-frequency-inversion/)